 Rock music rarely entered my world as a child.
-In fact, my youngest sister Maria dreamed of being a rock star or a opera singer, but the only words that she knew how to sing were “Oh baby, oh yeah, baby, baby.”
 We certainly were sheltered when it came to media.
-Loud noise also bothered my heightened sense, thanks to Aspergers.
+Loud noise also bothered my heightened senses, thanks to Aspergers.

 Thus, I have only just begun to listen to some rock.
 Queen is one of my new favorite bands.
 Another person that I stumbled upon is American Idol alum Chris Daughtry.
 His songs might be a little more intense than I usually like, but there is a depth to them that I appreciate.
 After hearing a few that really touched me, I decided to feature him on Media Monday

 - “I’ll Fight” from his Baptized album

 - “Gone to Soon” from his Break the Spell album

 - “Waiting for Superman” from his Baptized album